modul-is/form/README.md

 + `setAjax()` - form is submitted via ajax
 + `addBox()` - all inputs added after this call will render in new card
 + `setFloatingLabel()` - inputs will be rendered with [floating labels](https://getbootstrap.com/docs/5.0/forms/floating-labels/)
++ `setRenderInline()` - label and input are rendered each in separate row
 + `setRenderManually()` - set manual render, template with same name as form is used (eg. file `MyForm.php` -> `myForm.latte`)

-### Boxes
+### Groups
-Form is rendered in BS5 [card](https://getbootstrap.com/docs/5.0/components/card/) - each card represents box
+Form is rendered in BS5 [card](https://getbootstrap.com/docs/5.0/components/card/) - each card represents one group

 Inputs are rendered in `card-body` div